dustinpfister/blog_posts/_posts/threejs-buffer-geometry-attributes-position.md

 ### 2.3 -  Set triangle helper

-So now that I have a set vertx helper that seems to work okay I thought it might be nice to create another helper that will helper with each triangle in the cube.
+So now that I have a set vertex helper that seems to work okay I thought it might be nice to create another helper that will helper with each triangle in the cube.
 This way I can call the set triangle method and pass a position object once, and then that position object will be applied for each vertex in for the given triangle index.
 This example results in each face being moved away from the center of the cube, which is a cool effect that can be archived by a method such as this.

 ```js
 //-------- ----------